student-hub/flutter-workshop/README.md

 }
 ```

 We can now change the value of the items in the data map and watch the pie chart update as we do that.
+The code that corresponds to this section can be found [here](https://github.com/acs-upb-mobile/flutter-workshop/tree/interactive).
 The app should now look like this and be interactive:

 <img src=screenshots/interactive.png height=500>